mark-watson/Racket-AI-book/manuscript/nlp.md

     (list->vector (reverse ret))))
 ~~~~~~~~

 The following listing of file **names.rkt** identifies human and place names in text.
 The Racket Scheme code is a script for Named Entity Recognition (NER).
-It is specifically designed to recognize human names and place names in given text.
+It is specifically designed to recognize human names and place names in given text:

-### Summary:

 - It provides two main functions: `find-human-names` and `find-place-names`.
 - Uses two kinds of data: human names and place names, loaded from text files.